 We want to give you every chance to practice what you are studying.
 We have many opportunities on campus for you to gain valuable, hands-on experience by working or joining our clubs and organizations.

-In UA's internship program you can fulfill either 3 or 6 credit hours while gaining hands-on experience in a real workplace.
+In UA's internship program you can fulfill either 3 or 6 credit hours while gaining hands-on experience.
 You can choose to intern in nearly any department at any type of organization where communication and creativity are recognized.

 The best way to understand the theories and concepts you are learning in the classroom is to apply them for real.
 Also, internships will help you network and build your skill set.